Chart Color Schemes

 An assessment of population growth drivers in Toowoomba - East reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch's analysis indicates Toowoomba - East's population was approximately 10,837 as of November 2025.
-This figure represents an increase of 304 individuals (2.9%) since the 2021 Census, which reported a population of 10,533 people.
-The change is inferred from the estimated resident population of 10,812 in June 2024 and an additional 16 validated new addresses since the Census date.
+Toowoomba - East's population was approximately 10,853 as of February 2026, according to AreaSearch's analysis.
+This figure represents an increase of 320 people, a 3.0% rise from the 2021 Census which reported a population of 10,533.
+The change is inferred from the estimated resident population of 10,812 in June 2024 and an additional 23 validated new addresses since the Census date.
 This results in a population density ratio of 558 persons per square kilometer, indicating significant space per person and potential room for further development.
-Overseas migration primarily drove recent population growth, contributing approximately 76.4% of overall population gains during these periods.
+Overseas migration primarily drove population growth, contributing approximately 76.4% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
-Considering projected demographic shifts, a population increase just below the median of Australian non-metropolitan areas is expected.
-The area is projected to increase by 561 persons to 2041, reflecting an overall increase of approximately 5.0% over the 17-year period, based on the latest annual ERP population numbers.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Looking ahead, lower quartile growth of regional areas across the nation is anticipated, with Toowoomba - East expected to grow by 561 persons to 2041, reflecting a total increase of 4.8% over the 17 years, based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population